angular/angular/aio/content/guide/deprecations.md

 ## Deprecated features

-This section lists all of the currently-deprecated features, which includes template syntax, configuration options, and any other deprecations not listed in the [Deprecated APIs](#deprecated-apis) section above.
+This section lists all deprecated features, which includes template syntax, configuration options, and any other deprecations not listed in the [Deprecated APIs](#deprecated-apis) section.
 It also includes deprecated API usage scenarios or API combinations, to augment the information above.

 <a id="bazelbuilder"></a>